One 2 Ka 4: Plot

-In a visit to KKV's club to warn him, Arun unexpectedly finds that Geeta is the dancer at that club.
-Arun becomes angry with Geeta, not only because he thinks bar dancer is a filthy job, but also because he thinks Geeta has long been cheating him by pretending to be decent.
-When he returns home later, he confronts Geeta and questions her for that, but the children all say that Geeta was with them all the day, making Arun have to believe that the bar dancer is another person that simply looks like Geeta.
+In a visit to KKV's club to threaten him, Arun unexpectedly finds that Geeta is a dancer at that club.
+Arun becomes angry with Geeta, not only because he thinks being a bar dancer is a filthy job, but also because he thinks Geeta has been cheating him by pretending to be decent.
+When he returns home later, he confronts Geeta and questions her, but the children all say that Geeta was with them the whole day and never once left, leaving Arun to believe that the bar dancer is another person that simply looks like Geeta.

-Under the pressure of living, Arun robs KKV.
-He takes a big amount of money from KKV, which he knew was dirty money, and buys a big house for his family.
-Arun gets arrested immediately, not for the robbery, but however for illegal drug possession.
-He is charged with being KKV's spy as police identifies that the drugs found in his house belongs to KKV.
-Obviously, Arun is trapped by someone, but he does not know who trapped him.
-In the court.
-Geeta also testifies against Arun, however, not as his fiancee, but as a secret police officer who worked at KKV's bar—yes, the bar dancer whom Arun saw before—and the witness of Arun's robbery.
+Under the pressure of his living situation, Arun robs KKV.
+He steals a large amount of drug money from KKV, knowing it's dirty money, and buys a big house for his family.
+Arun gets caught and arrested almost immediately, not for the robbery, but instead for illegal drug possession.
+He is charged with being KKV's spy as police identify that the drugs found in his house belong to KKV.
+Obviously, Arun is being framed by someone, as he never stole any drugs, but he does not know who framed him.
+During his court hearing, Geeta also testifies against Arun, however, not as his fiancee, but as a secret police officer who worked at KKV's bar—confirming that she was the bar dancer Arun saw—and the witness of Arun's robbery.
 Arun is therefore suspended from duty until further trial.

-Arun now does not believe anyone anymore, he decides to find the killer of Javed and the spy for KKV by his own.
-He questions a police officer at his home, whom he believes to be corrupted.
+Arun now does not believe anyone anymore; he decides to find the killer of Javed and the spy for KKV on his own.
+At his house, he questions a police officer whom he believes to be corrupted.
 The officer admits he is a spy for KKV, but follows the order of JD, another police officer.
 He also says he does not know who killed Javed, but JD does.
 Arun kills him and heads for JD's house.

 On his way to JD's house, Arun calls Geeta for help, who was with the Police Commissioner when answering the phone call.
 With the permission of the Commissioner, Geeta joins Arun to question JD, only to find JD was killed right before they arrive.
 They believe the Police Commissioner is the spy as he is the only third person that knows they are heading for JD.